Pretty much every homesteader understands the value of a generator.

 The enclosure should be large enough to allow easy access to the generator to ensure easy operation and maintenance.

 Ample space is also required to provide adequate airflow that will allow the generator to operate effectively without overheating.

-Generally, you’ll want to leave at least a foot of space on each side of the generator to allow for ventilation, ease of access for maintenance or repairs, and for adequate covering of the roof over the generator.
+Generally, you’ll want to leave at least a foot of space on each side of the generator to allow for ventilation, ease of access for maintenance or repairs, and for adequate coverage of the roof over the generator.

 This is especially true if you are going to bolt down your generator or secure it in some other way.

-A good location should have level ground, a firm surface, and away from water or anywhere that is prone to flooding.
+A good location should have level ground, a firm surface, and be away from water or anywhere that is prone to flooding.

 We’re trying to protect the generator from the rain and from the accumulation of groundwater and snow, so plan accordingly!